DanVano/School_Student_Database/README.md

 Grade Filtering: It can display all students from a specific class who have achieved a grade equal to or higher than a specified value.

-Data Visualization: The program offers a comprehensive view of every student along with their enrolled classes.

 This Python program is an excellent tool for educational institutions, providing a streamlined approach to managing and analyzing student data.
 It simplifies administrative tasks while also providing valuable insights into student performance.